Chugginz/sports-app/README.md

 Created and updated the index.html file.
 Now users are introduced by the logo of Sports App and a welcome page.
 Created the page explaining football.
 Also added a home.html file, a favicon, a login.html and created messaging folder in public.
+Added the page detailing the rules of football as well as a nav menu to get between different pages.
+Starting working on using an ESPN api to get scores for a game for /football/scores.html with the file /football.js in /Models.